snork-nbl/OAuth-2.0/README.md

 ## OAuth2.DeviceFlow.Client

 This class implements an OAuth 2.0 authorization flow for browserless and/or input-constrained devices.
-Often referred to as the [device flow](https://tools.ietf.org/html/draft-ietf-oauth-device-flow-05), this flow enables OAuth clients to request user authorization from devices that have an Internet connection, but lack a suitable input method or web browser for a more traditional OAuth flow.
+Often referred to as the [device flow](https://tools.ietf.org/html/draft-ietf-oauth-device-flow-05), this flow enables OAuth clients to request user authorization from devices that have an Internet connection but lack a suitable input method or web browser required for a more traditional OAuth flow.
 This authorization flow therefore instructs the user to perform the authorization request on a secondary device, such as a smartphone.

 ## OAuth2.DeviceFlow.Client Usage

 ### constructor(*providerSettings, userSettings*)

 This constructor creates an instance of the *OAuth2.DeviceFlow.Client* class.
-The first parameter, *providerSettings*, is a map that contains provider-specific settings:
+The first parameter, *providerSettings*, is a table that contains provider-specific settings:

 | Parameter | Type | Use | Description |
 | --- | --- | --- | --- |